Fees and Deposit Limits7.7/10

 Titan charges an annual advisory fee of 1.0% for accounts worth over $10,000, or $5 per month for accounts under the $10,000 mark.
-While this does seem like a high fee compared to other robo advisors, it’s also important to note that Titan does not charge performance fees.
+While this does seem like a high fee compared to other services, it’s also important to note that Titan does not charge performance fees.
 Conventional hedge funds charge anywhere from 15% to 20% in performance fees, on top of the management fee, which is commonly 2%.

 They also have a referral program that allows you to drop the advisory fee by 0.25% for every referral you make.

 You can open an account and start investing with Titan Invest right away, as they have a low $100 minimum investment.
 This means you can sign up and start using the platform to give it a try before throwing all your money into it.